DaveGee/datadog-cpu/readme.md

 - [x] Fetch on load and every 10s
     - [ ] Store in the front in an appropriate DS.
 Discard useless data points
     - [ ] Identify load events in the front (heavy load = 2min+ @ >1.0, recovery = 2min+ @ <1.0)
+- [ ] Factor cpu load fetching in a wrapper component, make the chart and metric "API free"
 - [ ] Display load in line graph + display current load
     - [ ] Use recharts?
 - [ ] Display heavy loads in the graph
 - [ ] Display events (load + recovery)
 - [ ] Alert each time there's a detected change (desktop alert? other?)
+- [ ] Add a loading indicator for when is the next update (10s) indicating how old is the update

 ### Misc